 Also interesting, when I went vegetarian it was the first time that I really started cooking in earnest.

-I was thirty by that point, and so of course, I had technically cooked plenty of things, but up until then taco seasoning came from packets and curry sauce came from jars.
+I was thirty by that point.
+So of course, I had technically cooked plenty of things.
+But up until then taco seasoning came from packets and curry sauce came from jars.

 First, the real flavor in tacos is cumin, chili powder, and paprika.
 When it comes down to it, while the meat gave a particular texture, the dominant flavors were of the plant-based spices.